ndu-bioinfo/BayesCurveFit/README.md

-# Other dose-response like equations can be processed similarly
+# Other Dose-Response Equations
+You can use BayesCurveFit for other common dose-response equations, such as the Michaelis-Menten model.
+Below is an example using the Michaelis-Menten equation:

 ```python